Exclusive: The NBA Player, the Congressman and the Epstein Files

 I was appointed by Richard Nixon as the youngest presidential appointee ever, and then I chaired it under Clinton after Arnold Schwarzenegger.

-So by the way, the former CEO of Lead One, the trade association that advises collegiate athletic directors in this era, this strange new era of NIL, name, image, and likeness, of course, which we'll touch on.
+By the way, the former CEO of Lead One, the trade association that advises collegiate athletic directors in this era, this strange new era of NIL, name, image, and likeness, of course, which we'll touch on.

 You're a man in just so many Rolodexes.
-And by the way, Tom, I do feel well I should call you the honorable C.
+And by the way, Tom, I do feel well, I should call you the honorable C.

-Their Board of Regents calls you because I think we all can recognize the tallest ever member of Congress at 6'11.
+Thomas McMillan as your alma mater at the University of Maryland, their Board of Regents calls you, because I think we all can recognize the tallest ever member of Congress at 6'11.

 Yeah, that's true.
 Actually, I was the tallest altar boy in all time, I think, although it's not in his book of records.
-I presume if you're Filipino, you have that good Catholic.

 I was an absolutely average-sized altar boy.
 That is also accurate about my personal biography.

-But look, part of the reason why I've been studying biography, of course, is because of this video that was unearthed by NBC News, Tom, which I just want to address at the top here, if that's okay, because it is this historical artifact.
+But look, part of the reason why I've been studying a biography, of course, is because of this video that was unearthed by NBC News, Tom, which I just want to address at the top here, if that's okay, because it is this historical artifact.

 And as I was watching it and studying it, I was like,